Compounds → Pyrilamine

 HPLC Analysis of Basic Drugs and Acidic Counter-Ions by Mixed-Mode Chromatography

-Majority of the drugs in pharmaceutical industries are administered in a salt form.
-The presence of two counter-ions very often requires two methods.
-The nature of these counterparts in drugs can be: inorganic cation and organic acid, inorganic anion and organic base, and organic cation and organic anion.
-Based on the property of molecules the stoichiometry can be different also.
+The majority of drugs in the pharmaceutical industry are administered in salt form.
+The presence of two counter-ions very often necessitates the use of two methods.
+The nature of these counterparts in drugs can be an inorganic cation and organic acid, inorganic anion and organic base, and organic cation and organic anion.
+Furthermore, the properties of the molecules will result in a differing stoichiometry.
 The task of simultaneous quantitation of counter-ions can be achieved by using mixed-mode columns.
 The general approach for analysis is based on properties of corresponding counter-ions.
 Hydrophobic basic drugs, like dextromethorphan, verapamil, trimipramine, and corresponding acidic counter-ions (chloride, chlorate, bromide, bromate, perchlorate, maleate, fumarate,tartrate, succinate, phosphate, citrate, benzosulfonate, toleuensulfonate) can be separated and quantitated in the same run on reversed-phase anion-exchange column.
-Basic hydrophobic drugs are retained by reversed-phase mechanism, and counter-ion are retained by reversed-phase and anion-exchange mechanism.
-Some polar counter-ions are retained only by anion-exchange mechanism.
-Retention time and selectivity of HPLC separation of drugs and counter-ions can be achieved by changing amount of acetonitrile and amount of ions in the mobile phase.
-Detection technique depends on the properties of counter-ions.
-In case of low or no UV activity, ELSD can be employed if counter-ion forms non-volatile salt wit mobile phase additive (ammonium formate).
+Basic hydrophobic drugs are retained by the reversed-phase mechanism, and counter-ions are retained by the reversed-phase and anion-exchange mechanism.
+Some polar counter-ions are retained only by the anion-exchange mechanism.
+Retention time and selectivity of HPLC separation of drugs and counter-ions can be achieved by changing the amount of acetonitrile and the amount of ions in the mobile phase.
+The detection technique depends on the properties of the counter-ions.
+In case of low or no UV activity, ELSD can be employed if the counter-ion forms a non-volatile salt with the mobile phase additive (ammonium formate).
 This HPLC method can be used for simultaneous quantitation of other basic drugs and counter-ions.
-Presence of two mechanisms of retention allows to control retention times of drug and counter-ion independently, and even change order of elution when necessary.
+The presence of two mechanisms of retention allows control over retention times of drug and counter-ion independently, and even allows a change of order of elution when necessary.

 Application Analytes: